grange85/ahfow-www/_posts/2024-02-05-my-record-collection-107-various-artists-what-else-do-you-do.md

 <!--more-->

-This was the second copy to come into my posession and was given to me by Dean Wareham when I visited his flat in early 2001 - a story I've told many times, most recently in the post in this series about my [LP copy of Luna Live](/2023/06/01/my-record-collection-039-luna-live-lp/).
+This was the second copy to come into my possession and was given to me by Dean Wareham when I visited his flat in early 2001 - a story I've told many times, most recently in the post in this series about my [LP copy of Luna Live](/2023/06/01/my-record-collection-039-luna-live-lp/).

 I've only just noticed that the LP has less tracks than my digitsed version - it seems that the CD version had five more tracks on it and someone must have sent a digitised version of the CD.